-Counter-flow towers are typically expensive to build and have higher initial cost v/s. cross flow tower.
+Counter-flow towers are typically expensive to build and have higher initial cost than cross flow towers.

-Section 4 - Cooling Tower Capacities & Availability
+Section 4 - Cooling Tower Capacities and Availability

 Mechanical draft towers are available in a large range of capacities.
 The nominal capacities range from approximately 15 gallons per minute (GPM) to several thousand GPM.
-Based on the capacity sizes, the towers can be either factory built or field erected.
+Based on the capacities, the towers can be either factory built or field erected.